Canon EOS R: Manual focus

-Canon RF lenses use a focus-by-wire system and this allows the Canon EOS R to be configured to alter the direction and rate of focus change when turning the focusing ring on a Canon RF lens, and also to show a focus distance scale in the viewfinder while using an RF lens.
+Canon RF lenses use a focus-by-wire system, which allows the Canon EOS R to be configured to alter the direction and rate of focus change when turning the focusing ring on a Canon RF lens.
+It also allows a focus distance scale to be shown in the viewfinder while using an RF lens.

-To assist with manual focus, the Canon EOS R offers "Focus Peaking" which overlays dots on the viewfinder image to show which points of the scene are in sharp focus.
-The EOS R also offers "Focus Guide" which adds a box overlay to the viewfinder image with indicator lines which help to zero-in the focus on the selected focus point, turning green when focus is achieved.
+To assist with manual focus, the Canon EOS R offers Focus Peaking, which overlays dots on the viewfinder image to show which points of the scene are in sharp focus.
+The EOS R also offers "Focus Guide", which adds a box overlay to the viewfinder image with indicator lines, which help to zero-in the focus on the selected focus point, turning green when focus is achieved.

 Video

-The Canon EOS R is able to capture 4K video at 30FPS, but only by using a cropped portion of the full sensor, making wide-angle views harder to achieve.
-The competing full-frame mirrorless Nikon Z 6 is able to capture 4K video at 30FPS using the full sensor.
+The Canon EOS R is able to capture 4K video at 30 fps, but only by using a cropped portion of the full sensor, making wide-angle views harder to achieve.
+The competing full-frame mirrorless Nikon Z6 is able to capture 4K video at 30 fps using the full sensor.

 Shutter

 The mechanical shutter closes if the Canon EOS R is powered off, which reduces the risk of direct sunlight damaging the sensor when not in use and helps to protect the sensor from dust and debris.
 Contemporary Sony mirrorless full-frame cameras do not close the shutter when powered off, and this can lead to problems with dirt on the sensor.
-The EOS R shutter speed can be set to values between 1/8000s and 30s.
+The EOS R shutter speed can be set to values between 1/8000 s and 30 s.
 Canon states that the mechanical shutter is rated to approximately 200,000 cycles.

+In "High-speed continuous shooting" mode the camera can capture eight frames per second, but this drops to five frames per second when "Servo AF" mode is engaged.

 A "Silent Shutter" mode is available, which does not cause the mechanical shutter to operate and thus avoids making any shutter sound.
 However, this uses an electronic shutter mode which works by reading the sensor one line at a time, and this means that fast movement during the read will cause a rolling shutter effect, leading to an image with skewed elements.
 Additionally, certain features are not available while using "Silent Shutter" mode, such as anti-flicker correction, HDR mode, and the use of flash, and with some lenses the sounds of adjusting focus and aperture may be audible anyway.